-The Internal Auditor provides the Audit Committee with a report on internal audit activity within the College.
+The Internal Auditor provides the Board of Management with a report on internal audit activity within the College.
 These reports include the Internal Auditor's independent opinion on the adequacy and effectiveness of the College's system of risk management, controls and governance processes.